pluralsight/guides/draft/front-end-javascript/begining-ember/article.md

 ## Add Bootstrap and Sass to Ember.js App

 Let's add some basic style to our application.
 We use Bootstrap with Sass.
 Ember CLI can install for us add-ons and useful packages.
 These add-ons simplify our development process, because we don't have to reinvent the wheel, we get more out of the box.
-You can find various packages, add-ons on these websites: http://www.emberaddons.com or http://www.emberobserver.com
+You can find various packages, add-ons on these websites: http://www.emberaddons.com or http://www.emberobserver.com ( I recommend you bookmark this and check them out later on - preferably after finishing this guide)

 We install an add-on for Sass and another for Bootstrap.